AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/classifications/index.md

 ## GET classification template

-Use this endpoint to retrieve a template showing the structure of exported data.
+Use this endpoint to retrieve a template showing how to structure exported data.
+For more information on how to structure your classification files, see [Classification data files](https://experienceleague.adobe.com/docs/analytics/components/classifications/classifications-importer/c-saint-data-files.html) and [Classification template](https://experienceleague.adobe.com/docs/analytics/components/classifications/classifications-importer/c-download-saint-data.html).

 `GET  https://analytics.adobe.io/api/{GLOBAL_COMPANY_ID}/classification/datasets/template/{DATASET_ID}`